senesis/sandbox/compatibility_with_CliMAF.md

 ## Compatibility between the IS-ENES3 standard interface and CliMAF
 CliMAF is a natural candidate for being one of the `tool` using the ISI.
 ###  Shallow compatibility
 CliMAF interface design is quite different from ISI's:

-  - it does not assume that the script is changed to adapt to the interface, and it adapts to the existing script command line structure
+  - it does not assume that the script is changed to adapt to the interface, and it adapts to the existing script command line structure;
-  - it communicates all script parameters and input data references through the command line, while ISI uses the master interface file; also, it
+  - it communicates all script parameters and input data references through the command line, while ISI uses the master interface file;
-  - it treats separately data ensembles and single members, while ISI handle single members as an ensemble of size one
+  - it treats separately data ensembles and single members, while ISI handle single members as an ensemble of size one;
   - part of the information provided in ISI's script definition file is in CliMAF supported by [the script declaration phase](#declare-script-command-line)

 Nevertheless, regarding feeding the script with input data and parameters, there is no basic incompatibility, as both interfaces have necessarily to provide the same basic set of information.

-However, a few ... :
+Three other differences can be noted :

 - ISI does not include any feature allowing to avoid pre-processing data before calling the script (see the [script declaration phase](#declare-script-command-line).
 While this not a real incompatibility, this means that for a number of use cases, un-necessary intermediate files may have to be generated when using ISI.

-- ISI allows for parameter values which have complex types (those allowed by yaml); this is inherited from ESMValTool, with which the user can also use yaml, in recipes, for providing parameter values; CLiMAF has to code parameter values in strings (for the command line), and leveraging values to complex types would need to setup a convention for this coding.
+- ISI allows for parameter values which have complex types (those allowed by yaml); this is inherited from ESMValTool, with which the user can also use yaml, in recipes, for providing parameter values;
+  CLiMAF has to code parameter values in strings (for the command line)

+- CliMAF does allows only for NetCDF and graphics outputs, and does not allow having both types for a single script, while ISI does not impose any constraint about outputs.

 ### Deep compatibility
-   ? pre-processing
+The most significant difference between ISI and CLiMAF interface is about declaring script's outputs : ISI provides no way to declare how many outputs the script will generate, nor to label them, while CliMAF imposes it.
+CLiMAF use the output labels for naming the actual outputs by combining it with the the CRS expresssion representing the script call.
+This is instrumental in CLiMAF's logic for caching all results, including in order to re-use outputs in further processing.

 ### CliMAF changes needed for compatibility
-(implémentation dans CLiMAF)
+The main changes that would be needed in CliMAF for interfacing with scripts matching the ISI are :

+- to create a function allowing both to declare an ISI compatible script and to create a corresponding python function (called an `ISI-operator`) usable in CliMAF scripting

+- to create a driver function able to :

+  - build ISI compliant master interface file and data definition files, based on datatets and keyword parameters used in calls to an `ISI-operator`
+  - create user-required working directories
+  - call the script (taking care if needed of setting environment)
+  - return basic information on script success and results location

+Regarding the question of converting to ISI those scripts that are already interfaced with CliMAF : it is not deemed practicable for most of these scripts which are actually binaries that live outside CliMAF (such as CDO commands) and hence are not easy to modify; for the few other ones, the change is not necessarily useful

 ### Changes to the standard needed for compatibility
+The sole change in ISI that would be really useful for taking full advantage of ISI compatible scripts is to make the recommended script definition file mandatory and to include a manadatory script outputs declaration section; such a section would include, for each output :

+- a label allowing CliMAF to name this output
+- a pattern allowing CliMAF to find this output in one of the working directories

+CliMAF would then require further changes for reading the definition file, and for searching for script outputs and storing them in cache.

+### Compatibility proof-of-concept
+aaa